edhamma/cfitness/main-3.rst

 * Recognize, navigate, and objectify a variety of mind states.
 * Access 20 strata of mind, including the Insight Knowledges from the Progress of Insight and thirteen jhanas (altered states of consciousness brought about by meditative absorption).
 * Practice meditation interactively with other people.
-* See your experience as process, at least some of the time.
+* See your experience as a process, at least some of the time.

 Trajectory of the course